|Review of The Odd Couple - June 2012

 |Agatha Crusty and the Village Hall Murders - 16th to 18th April 2015 Sue Tubb ( former active member, now a Patron)

-this production!
-What a great evening's entertainment and along with everyone else in the audience, I had a great time last Friday
+in this production!
+What a great evening's entertainment and along with everyone else in the audience, I had a great time last

-bite and fast pace of delivery from them all.Some actors took on bigger roles this time and showed they could do it and do it well.
+cue bite and fast pace of delivery from them all.Some actors took on bigger roles this time and showed they could do it and do it

-Particular "Congrats " to them but also brave newcomers and our longer term actors, who always surprise me with their versatility, all
+well.
+Particular "Congrats " to them but also brave newcomers and our longer term actors, who always surprise me with their

 |Agatha Crusty & the VHM (crit by JT) - April 2015

-Hall Murders”.
-The play’s many scenes were punctuated by breaks for two courses of food and, of course, visits to the bar, but the
+Village Hall Murders”.
+The play’s many scenes were punctuated by breaks for two courses of food and, of course, visits to the bar,

-had the major responsibility of the bulk of the dialogue, chock full of amusing malapropisms.
-It was no mean feat to get all those
+who had the major responsibility of the bulk of the dialogue, chock full of amusing malapropisms.
+It was no mean feat to get all

-complicated lines under his belt and Phil Bonner, a newcomer to the Westoning stage, managed the task admirably, coming across
+those complicated lines under his belt and Phil Bonner, a newcomer to the Westoning stage, managed the task admirably,

 We had lovely comedy playing too from James Crofts, as the hall caretaker, and Bruce Masters, as the ineffectual vicar, both well-

-Nita Foster as Eleanor to keep the plot moving and the audience guessing, and it was good to see the transformation of Maisie, the
+and Nita Foster as Eleanor to keep the plot moving and the audience guessing, and it was good to see the transformation of

 Full marks go especially to Bernice Kild / Neil Debrick in the dual role of siblings Olivia and Oliver, whose swift costume, wig and